neomundi-io/.github/profile/README.md

-# Neomundi — Real-Time AI Stability Control
+# Neomundi - Real-Time AI Stability Control

 🇫🇷 [Lire en français](https://github.com/neomundi-io/.github/blob/main/profile/README.fr.md)

 ---

 Your AI is not auditable.
-Now it is — in 10 minutes.
+Now it is and in 10 minutes.

 Every response is measured in real time.
 You see drift before it becomes an incident.